EDGE Amsterdam West

-Ultimately, the 'washing drum' knot principle was chosen.
-Here, the node is fixed, and the repeating part and bars are connected to it via a head plate connection.
-The node is identical within its kind (A, B, C) for each position.
+For key segments of the construction, they decided to use a 'washing drum' connection (you can see on the picture below).
+Here, the node is fixed, and the repeating part and bars are connected via a head plate connection.

 Due to the complexity of the design, every situation required the beams to be at slightly different angles, or they had differing profiles, as well as different forces in those profiles.